nystudio107/craft-units/docs/docs/index.md

 ## Configuring Units

-You don't have to do any configuration to use Units, but there are Settings available that allow you to set the default values to use for new Units fields, should you wish to do so:
+You don’t have to do any configuration to use Units, but there are Settings available that allow you to set the default values to use for new Units fields, should you wish to do so:

 ![Screenshot](./resources/screenshots/units-settings.png)